 Hard times give rise to greater demand for protection.
 International trade rules include provisions that allow for raising barriers to aid industries when they suffer economic injury.
 Yet widespread use of flexibility measures may undermine the trade system and worsen economic conditions.
 How do states balance these conflicting pressures?
 This article assesses the effect of crises on cooperation in trade.
 We hypothesize that governments impose less protectionism during economic crisis when economic troubles are widespread across countries than when they face crisis in isolation.
 The lesson of Smoot-Hawley and coordination through international economic institutions represent mechanisms of informal governance that encourage cooperation to avoid a spiral of protectionism.
 Analysis of industry level data on protection measures for the period from 1996 to 2011 provides support for our claim that under conditions of shared hard times, states exercise strategic self-restraint to avoid beggar-thy-neighbor policies.

 Which states join international institutions?
-Existing theories of the multilateral trade regime emphasize gains from cooperation on substantive policies regulated by the institution.
+Existing theories of the multilateral trade regime, the GATT/WTO, emphasize gains from cooperation on substantive policies regulated by the institution.
 We argue that political ties rather than issue-area functional gains determine who joins, and we show how geopolitical alignment shapes the demand and supply sides of membership.
 Discretionary accession rules allow members to selectively recruit some countries in pursuit of foreign policy goals, and common interests attract applicants who are not yet free traders.
 In statistical analysis of accession from 1948 through 2014, we use a duration model to estimate time to application and the length of accession negotiations.
-Our findings challenge the view that states first liberalize trade to join the regime.
+Our findings challenge the view that states first liberalize trade to join the GATT/WTO.
 Instead, democracy and foreign policy similarity encourage states to join.
 The importance of political ties for membership in the trade regime suggests that theories of international institutions must look beyond narrowly defined institutional scope.